YAML Validator

 What common YAML errors does this catch? expand_more

-The validator catches inconsistent indentation, tab characters (YAML requires spaces), malformed mappings and sequences, unclosed quotes, duplicate keys, and invalid special characters.
+The validator catches inconsistent indentation, tab characters (YAML requires spaces), malformed mappings and sequences, unclosed quotes, duplicate keys, and invalid special characters like bare colons inside unquoted values.

 Is my YAML data secure? expand_more